tringuyen2004/tringuyen2004/README.md

 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Information Assurance
 - 💞️ I’m currently studing for certifications: CCNA, MCSA, Security+
+- ⌚️ Aiming towards System Enginner in the future